 If you start maintaining a list of everything that you need to carry to the trek and keep consulting with your trekking team continuously, you will be fully prepared to embark on the hard trek that lies ahead.
 We have given you a priority-based list that will help you organize your preparation according to your need.

 Author Bio: Meenakshi Majumder is a content writer at Moxtain.
-She has completed her graduation from Calcutta University in English Honours.
-She’s been working as a content writer for about 2+years.
-She loves traveling to offbeat destinations and watching the sunrise on the lap of the mountains with a good book in my hand.
+She has completed her graduation from Calcutta University with English Honours.
+She’s been working as a content writer for about 2+ years.
+She loves traveling to offbeat destinations and watching the sunrise on the lap of the mountains with a good book in her hand.